ben-xD/talkdash/README.md

 Tools for event hosts and presenters, available on https://talkdash.orth.uk

 Features:
-- Show large (fullscreen) stopwatch and timer on speaker screen
+- Show large (fullscreen) timer and timer on speaker screen
 - Event hosts can text-message event speakers whilst they talk
   - For example, "you have 10 minutes left" and remind them to "repeat the audience questions"
   - Messages are enhanced with Emojis using Cloudflare Workers AI